Semantic Audio-Visual Navigation: Semantic Audio-Visual Navigation

 We consider two types of sound events: object-emitted and object-related.
-Object-emitted sounds are generated by the object, e.g., a toilet flushing, whereas object-related sounds are caused by \CCA{peoples'} interactions with the object, e.g., food being chopped on the counter.
-To provide a variety of sounds, we download long copyright-free audio clips that include \ZA{sounds of various} actions being performed on \KG{the 21 object categories}. \KG{We split the original clips (average length 81s) evenly into train/val/test clips.} These splits allow the characteristics of the unheard sounds \ZZ{(i.e., waveforms not heard during training)} to be related to those in the training set, while still preserving natural variations.\footnote{Note that even the same waveform will sound different when rendered in a new environment; the sound received by the agent is a function of not only that waveform but also the environment geometry and the agent's position relative to the source.} The duration of the acoustic phase in each episode is randomly sampled from a Gaussian of mean 15s and deviation 9s, clipped for a minimum 5s and maximum 500s. \CA{If the sampled duration is longer than the length of the audio clip, we replay the clip.} \KG{See the Supp.~video for examples.}
+Object-emitted sounds are generated by the object, e.g., a toilet flushing, whereas object-related sounds are caused by \KGcr{people's} interactions with the object, e.g., food being chopped on the counter.
+To provide a variety of sounds, we \KGcr{search a public database \url{freesound.org} by the 21 object names} to get long copyright-free audio clips \KGcr{per object}. \KG{We split the original clips (average length 81s) evenly into train/val/test clips.} These splits allow the characteristics of the unheard sounds \ZZ{(i.e., waveforms not heard during training)} to be related to those in the training set, while still preserving natural variations.\footnote{Note that even the same waveform will sound different when rendered in a new environment; the sound received by the agent is a function of not only that waveform but also the environment geometry and the agent's position relative to the source.} The duration of the acoustic phase in each episode is randomly sampled from a Gaussian of mean 15s and deviation 9s, clipped for a minimum 5s and maximum 500s.
+If the sampled duration is longer than the length of the audio clip, we replay the clip. \KG{See the Supp.~video for examples.}

 \paragraph{Action space and sensors.} The agent's action space is \textit{MoveForward}, \textit{TurnLeft}, \textit{TurnRight}, and \textit{Stop}.
 The last three actions are always valid, while \textit{MoveForward} only takes effect when the node in front of the agent is reachable from that position \KG{(no collision)}.
 The sensory inputs are egocentric binaural sound \CCA{(two-channel audio waveforms)}, RGB, depth, and the agent's current pose.